Lamentations of Jeremiah the Prophet: Baroque

 Leçons de ténèbres are a French chamber solo style most famously represented by the lessons and responsories of Marc-Antoine Charpentier, and the Leçons de ténèbres of Nicolas Bernier, Jean Gilles, Michel Richard Delalande, Michel Lambert, François Couperin.
 The high baroque Central European style also includes choral and orchestral settings of lamentations by composers such as Jan Dismas Zelenka.

 Modern

 Contemporary settings include those by Igor Stravinsky (his Threni), Edward Bairstow, Alberto Ginastera, Ernst Krenek and Leonard Bernstein (his Jeremiah Symphony, which contains Hebrew text in the final movement).

 Matthew Hunter, a viola soloist at the Berlin Philharmonic, set the Tallis Lamentations to be played by an ensemble of Stradivari violins, violas and violoncellos.
 The arrangement is for two antiphonally set string quintets.
 The group plays this piece only a couple of times every two years, when they can get the instruments together.

-Clamavi de Profundis has set Lamentations 1:10-14 and 2:12-15 to music, in Latin.
+The Catholic musical family Clamavi de Profundis on YouTube has set Lamentations 1:10-14 and 2:12-15 to music, in Latin.